-As he ate, Munarshu planned to work in engineering until it was time to leave, because he was still on punishment duty.
-Munarshu was nearly done eating, before heading to engineering as Rol woke at 7am and began his morning routine.
-By the time Rol was in the lounge to cook a breakfast for the crew, Munarshu was busy at work.
-Rol was not cooking long before Mikah, Zimzod, Aiden and Fesic arrived for chow.
-And once Rol served the food, ate and cleaned up, he started doing weapons maintenance until it was time to head to the park.
-As he had started with that, Aali, Emkir and Terin arrived for breakfast.
-As everyone gathered and ate, Mikah asked "So what was everyone's favorite ride yesterday?"
-Aiden joked, "The bathroom." as Emkir said, "Watching Munarshu turn green."
+While eating, Munarshu planned to work in engineering until it was time to leave, because he was still on punishment duty.
+Munarshu was nearly done eating, before heading to engineering, as Rol woke at 7am and began his morning routine.
+By the time Rol got to the lounge to cook a breakfast for the crew, Munarshu was busy at work.
+Rol wasn't cooking long before Mikah, Zimzod, Aiden and Fesic arrived for chow.
+After Rol served the food, ate and cleaned up, he started doing weapons maintenance until it was time to head to the park.
+He'd started with that when Aali, Emkir and Terin arrived for breakfast.
+With those gathered and eating, Mikah asked "So what was everyone's favorite ride yesterday?"
+Aiden joked, "The bathroom" and Emkir said, "Watching Munarshu turn green."

 Fesic suddenly asked, "Can we go on the ride where Munarshu ended up in handcuffs and paper again?"
-As he said this, all the others in the lounge broke out in hysterical laughter.
+Hearing that, everyone in the lounge broke out in hysterical laughter.
 When people could talk again, Fesic asked, "Why exactly did that happen Terin?"
 And Mikah asked, "Yeah!
 What happened down there?"
 Terin simply shrugged and said, "Someone fell asleep in the club."
 Wanting more, Mikah said, "OK...
 You know we did get a call from the minister of an Imperial Consulate and they were very concerned about you guys being involved in something illegal.
 So, what's up?
 What happened?"
 Terin said, "We were helping the police on a little...thing."
 Still not satisfied, Mikah prompted, "Ok?" in a tone prompting for more data.

 Terin continued, "Well, the police found the thief who stole his Ident went to an import/export company briefly.
 And then he booked a flight to the station before he disappeared.
 And the police thought that they were involved with making phony Idents or something like that.
 And they asked us to help out with their investigation because they couldn't get an order to raid the place because they had nothing on them.
 So, we, with some police specialists, went in and looked around."
 Mikah quietly noted how casually Terin swept the act of illegally breaking and entering into a simple casual statement.